hzgyy/wsrl/README.md

 The hooks should now run before every commit.
 If files are modified during the checks, you'll need to re-stage them and commit again.

 ## Credits
-This repo is built upon a version of Dibya Ghosh's [jaxrl_minimal](https://github.com/dibyaghosh/jaxrl_minimal) repository with contributions also from Kevin Black, Homer Walke, Kyle Stachowicz, and others.
+This repo is built upon a version of Dibya Ghosh's [jaxrl_minimal](https://github.com/dibyaghosh/jaxrl_minimal) repository, which also included contributions from Kevin Black, Homer Walke, Kyle Stachowicz, and others.